Connect With Us

 Employment mentors strive to provide skills and work experiences to each participant, empowering individuals to support themselves independently from abusive partners.
 Mentors are needed to provide support to adult clients who seek employment.
 Employment mentors will discuss in detail topics such as resume building, interviewing, professionalism, job search, sales instruction, etc. Volunteer mentors will volunteer according to their availability and on an as needed basis.

-Children/Teen Mentors: OPEN
+Children/Teen Mentors: FULL

 Tutors for Adults and Children: FULL

 Project Safe’s tutors provide support to adults in the areas of GED prep, math skills, reading and writing skills, resume building, scholarship applications, etc. Volunteers are also needed to help children in all basic school subjects.
 A commitment of 1-2 hours a week for 4-8 weeks is required as volunteers help a client work toward an educational goal.